 - secondary obesity (5%) 8,9

-Body mass index (BMI), which is calculated as the weight of an individual (in kilograms) divided by their height (in metres), is the basis for the most widespread classification system, but its generality is questionable, and race/ethnicity and gender should be accounted for 6.
-The World Health Organisation and National Institute of Health proposed the following classification 7:
+Body mass index (BMI), which is calculated as the weight of an individual (in kilograms) divided by their height (in meters), is the basis for the most widespread classification system, but its generality is questionable, and race/ethnicity and gender should be accounted for 6.
+The World Health Organization and National Institute of Health have proposed the following classification 7: